andreirepo/todo-app/README.md

 ### Using Docker

-1. Make sure Docker and Docker Compose are installed
-2. Run `docker-compose up -d` to start the containers (or run the `./deploy` script)
+1. Run `docker-compose up -d` to start the containers (or run the `./deploy` script)
-3. Access the application at `http://localhost:7000`
+2. Access the application at `http://localhost:7000`

 ## Project Structure
 ```